IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ```

 ##### 3.71.4.2.3 SAML Token Option
-Authorization Servers implementing the SAML Token Options SHALL be able to format the access token as a SAML 2.0 assertion.
+Authorization Servers implementing the SAML Token Options shall  be able to format the access token as a SAML 2.0 assertion.

-The SAML 2.0 assertion content SHALL comply with XUA SAML assertion rules (see ITI TF-2b:3.40).
+The SAML 2.0 assertion content shall  comply with XUA SAML assertion rules (see ITI TF-2b:3.40).

 In accordance with [RFC7522, Section 2.2], the value of the access token contains a SAML 2.0 Assertion.
 It MUST NOT contain more than one SAML 2.0 Assertion.
 The SAML Assertion XML data MUST be encoded using base64url, where the encoding adheres to the definition in Section 5 of RFC4648 [RFC4648] and where the padding bits are set to zero.
 To avoid the need for subsequent encoding steps (by "application/x-www-form-urlencoded" [W3C.REC-html401-19991224], for example), the base64url-encoded data MUST NOT be line wrapped and pad characters ("=") MUST NOT be included.

 ##### 3.71.4.2.3 Token Introspection Option
 Implementations relying on Token Introspection option are not restricted in the access token format.
-This format MAY be different from the JWT or SAML tokens as described in Section [3.71.4.2.2](#371422-json-web-token-option) and [3.71.4.2.3](#371423-saml-token-option).
+This format may be different from the JWT or SAML tokens as described in Section [3.71.4.2.2](#371422-json-web-token-option) and [3.71.4.2.3](#371423-saml-token-option).

 *Note:* using this option, the access token may be formatted as an opaque identifier without further (security sensitive) content.
 In such cases, the Authorization Server MUST have means to retrieve and communicate the associated claims during token introspection (for details see transaction ITI-103)

 ### 3.71.5 Security Considerations

-Authorization Client and Authorization Server claiming compliance with this profile SHALL fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], including:
+Authorization Client and Authorization Server claiming compliance with this profile shall  fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], including:

 TODO: reference ATNA option (see below)